PassiveLemon/webfisher/README.md

 > [!CAUTION]
 > I am not responsible for any bans or data loss as a result of using this.
 This was a project for me to learn Nim.
 If you have any concerns, don't use it and be a legitimate player :)

+> [!NOTE]
+> Windows Defender and other anti-virus software may flag this as malware.
+This is likely because Webfisher takes screenshots, controls your mouse and can send keyboard inputs.
+If you have any doubt, all of the source code and build process is accessible.

 # Dependencies
 - Linux:
   - X11, Wayland is not supported.